Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 - Gai Pad Med Mamuang

-popular, slightly sweeter stir-fry.
-Diced chicken stir-fried with roasted
+A popular, slightly sweeter stir-fry.
+Diced chicken stir-fried with

-cashews, dried chilies, onions, and soy sauce.
-Often includes vegetables
+roasted cashews, dried chilies, onions, and soy sauce.
+Often includes

-like bell peppers and baby corn.
-Creamy, crunchy, and flavorful.
+vegetables like bell peppers and baby corn.
+Creamy, crunchy, and

-A rich, relatively mild Thai curry with Muslim origins.
-Features tender
+- Massaman Curry: A rich, relatively mild Thai curry with Muslim

 dessert.
 Sweet, glutinous sticky rice topped with slices of ripe, sweet